testing-library/angular-testing-library/apps/example-app/app/examples/README.md

 - clone or download the repository
 - move into the repository and install the needed dependencies with `npm install`
-- use the command `npm run test:app` from within the root of this repository to run the tests
+- use the command `npx nx test example-app` from within the root of this repository to run the tests

 The tests in this repository are written with [Jest](https://jestjs.io/), but you can use the test runner of your choice.